matrix-org/matrix.org/content/docs/advanced/account_migration/_index.md

 You should now have migrated your account! 🎉

-This process should be largely invisible for for the conversations you migrated.
+This process should be largely invisible for the conversations you migrated.
 However, don't forget to let everyone else know to reach you under your new ID as needed!
 A common way to do this is to change your old account's display name to include